crystal-lang/crystal/doc/changelogs/pre-1.0.md

 - Constants and class vars are no longer initialized before "main".
 Now their initialization order goes along with "main", similar to how it works in Ruby (much more intuitive)
 - Added syntax for unpacking block arguments: `foo { |(x, y)| ... }`
 - Added `NamedTupleLiteral#map` and `HashLiteral#map` in macros (thanks @jhass)
-- Fixed wrong codgen for tuples/named tuples merge with pass-by-value types
+- Fixed wrong codegen for tuples/named tuples merge with pass-by-value types
 - Formatter: fixed incorrect format for named tuple type

 ### 0.17.0 (2016-05-17)